ellennickles/code-your-way-s24/README.md

 - share your assignments and progress with the class;
 - engage in group exercises with curiosity and enthusiasm;
 - help your peers by sharing your knowledge and experience;
-- attend Student Hours for review or enrichment.
+- attend Student Hours for review and/or enrichment.

 #### Absences